 In this section, we analyze the rate and the error exponent of our scheme for DMCs.
-Note that in this case, $W_{i}\in[0,1]$ is mapped to $X_{i}=x=F_{X}^{-1}\left(w\right)$ if $F_{X}(x-1)<w\le F_{X}(x)$.
+Note that in this case, $W_{i}=w\in[0,1]$ is mapped to $X_{i}=x=F_{X}^{-1}\left(w\right)$ if $F_{X}(x-1)<w\le F_{X}(x)$.
 As we discussed in the previous section, the pseudo posterior probability of the transmitted message $\left\{ S_{i}\right\} $ forms a Markov chain.
-We analyze our scheme using this Markov chain.
+We obtain the bound on the error exponent by analyzing this Markov chain.

 In our scheme, the decoder declares $\hat{m}=\arg\max_{m'}s_{n}(m',y^{n},u^{n})$.
-Since the pseudo posterior probabilities of all the messages sum up to 1, if the pseudo posterior probability of the transmitted message $S_{n}=s_{n}(m,Y^{n},U^{n})>1/2$, we can be sure that the message is recovered correctly.
+Since the pseudo posterior probabilities of all the messages sum up to one, if the pseudo posterior probability of the transmitted message $S_{n}=s_{n}(m,Y^{n},U^{n})>1/2$, we can be sure that the message is recovered correctly.
 Hence, the probability of error is upper bounded as

+{\bf Remark 2}: An alternative approach would be to use a threshold decoder~\cite{martinez2011random}, which decodes to the message with posterior probability greater than a threshold $\gamma$.
+However, this would introduce another error event when there is a message other than the correct one with pseudo posterior probability greater than $\gamma$.
+As a result, we cannot analyze the error probability by studying $S_{n}$ only.
+Therefore we fix the threshold at $1/2$ to simplify the analysis. {}

 To study how the error probability decays with $n$, we consider the error exponent